outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 		- This reveals how A stretches/compresses space along different directions — essential for understanding linear transformations, dynamics, and in ML for e.g. spectral analysis, understanding covariance, stability, etc.
 		- Use in ML: covariance analysis, stability of dynamic systems, understanding transformations
 	- Singular Value Decomposition (SVD) — More general than eigen-decomposition: every real matrix (not just square symmetric ones) can be factorized as A = U Σ V ⊤
 		- Here, U and V are orthogonal matrices (left- and right-singular vectors), and Σ is diagonal with singular values.
 SVD helps understand how a matrix transforms space — especially for non-square/transformation between spaces of different dimensions — and is widely useful for e.g. dimensionality reduction, pseudoinverses, stability analysis.
-SVD is the core of PCA, whitening, pseudoinverse, low-rank approximation.
+SVD is the core of PCA, whitening, pseudoinverse, low-rank approximation

 - Probability formula
 	- Expectation: E[f(x)] = Σ_x P(x) f(x) (or ∫ p(x) f(x) dx)
 	- Linearity of Expectation
 	- Variance: Var(x) = E[(x − E[x])²]
-	- Covariance (for random vector / two variables)
+	- Covariance (for random vector/two variables)
-	- Joint / Marginal Probability: P(x,y) joint → P(x) = Σ_y P(x,y) (marginalization)
+	- Joint/Marginal Probability: P(x,y) joint → P(x) = Σ_y P(x,y) (marginalization)
 	- Conditional Probability
 	- Chain Rule (full joint decomposition)
-	- Independence: Two variables x and y are independent if P(x,y) = P(x) * P(y).
+	- Independence: Two variables x and y are independent if P(x,y) = P(x) * P(y)
 	- Conditional independence
-	- Bayesian: P(y|x) = P(x,y) / P(x) - Use Bayes’ rule to update belief (posterior) based on prior + likelihood + evidence.
+	- Bayesian: P(y|x) = P(x,y)/P(x) - Use Bayes’ rule to update belief (posterior) based on prior + likelihood + evidence
 	- Probability: can represent “frequentist” event-frequencies or “degrees of belief”
 	- Random variables (discrete & continuous): A random variable is a variable whose possible values follow a probability distribution.
 Variables can be discrete (with a probability mass function: PMF) or continuous (with a probability density function: PDF)
 	- Entropy of random variable X: H(P) = – E_x [ log P(x) ]